walmis/blackmagic-espidf/README.md

 - #if CONFIG_ESP_WIFI_MODE_STA
 + #if CONFIG_ESP_WIFI_IS_STATION
 ```
-at 417 and 468 for foxing STA mode
+at 417 and 468 for fixing STA mode .